Fidelisaboke/StrathPort/README.md

 -   To get the `MAIL_PASSWORD`, go to your Google account's 'Manage Password' setting, then in the 'Security' menu, search for 'App password'.

--   Afterwards, you run the database migrations to include the database tables that would be needed for the application by using the command
+-   Afterwards, run the database migrations to include the database tables that would be needed for the application

 ```
 php artisan migrate